 Staircase width refers to the side-to-side distance if you were walking up or down the stairs.
 This distance must be at least 36 inches and does not include handrails.

 Stairs that are too narrow are a hazard in many ways.
 Narrow stairs make it more difficult to carry items up and down the stairs.
 Awkward positioning of these items may lead to falls.
-Most importantly, stairs that are not wide enough are a fire hazard, as they might impede escape.
+Most importantly, stairs that are not wide enough can be dangerous during a fire, as they might impede escape.

 Staircase Riser Height: 7 3/4 Inches, Maximum

 This code specification was developed to prevent stairs from being too high if walking upstairs or too low if descending.
 Additionally, the riser measurement of all of the treads should be as close as possible to identical.
 The greatest riser height within a flight of stairs cannot exceed the smallest by more than 3/8-inch.
 A stairway in which there is noticeable variation between the risers is a safety hazard.

 Staircase Tread (Run) Depth: 10 to 11 Inches, Minimum